10 Crypto Mistakes to Avoid

 Mistake 8: Having No Exit Strategy

 Knowing when to buy gets all the attention.
 Knowing when to sell is what actually determines your outcome.
-Many crypto investors hold through enormous unrealised gains because they believe the price will go higher, only to watch those gains evaporate in a correction.
+Many crypto investors hold through enormous unrealized gains because they believe the price will go higher, only to watch those gains evaporate in a correction.
 The thought "what if it goes higher?" has cost more money than almost any other single belief in this market.

 Mistake 9: Ignoring Tax and Regulatory Obligations